 1844 Edward Harrigan, half of the iconic 1880s writing and performing team of Harrigan and Hart, is born.
 He and Tony Hart create the popular Mulligan Guards characters reflecting New York's immigrant polyglot.
 In 1985, he becomes the subject of the Broadway musical Harrigan 'n Hart.

 1931 Opening night of Mourning Becomes Electra, Eugene O'Neill's epic nine-hour reimagining of the Greek Oresteia as a saga of the American Civil War.
 Starring Alla Nazimova and Earle Larimore, it runs 150 performances at the Guild Theatre.

 1965 David Carradine plays the Inca king whose country was attacked by conquistador Francisco Pizarro, played by Christopher Plummer, in Peter Shaffer's The Royal Hunt of the Sun.
 Directed by John Dexter, it runs 261 performances at the ANTA Theatre.

-1968 An investment of $130,000 by the Theatre 69 repertory theatre company is lost as they give up after only a two week trial.
+1968 An investment of $130,000 by the Theater 1969 repertory company is lost as they give up after only a two week trial.
 The group was organized to produce a series of straight dramas at the Billy Rose Theatre (now the Nederlander), including works by Edward Albee and Samuel Beckett.
 Frank Rich called the project "the most adventuresome experiment Broadway has seen in years."
 But adventuresome doesn't always mean successful.
 The group just couldn't seem to find an audience in the already "economically troublesome year," as put by Otis L. Guernsey in his The Best Plays of 1968–1969.

 1974 The first day of rehearsals for the musical Chicago.
 Choreographer-director Bob Fosse is hospitalized shortly after, though, and the opening of the show is postponed until June 3, 1975.
 Original cast members Chita Rivera, Gwen Verdon, and Jerry Orbach are all present for the first rehearsal.